Cardano-Atlantic-Council/rationale/gov_action1zhuz5djmmmjg8f9s8pe6grfc98xg3szglums8cgm6qwancp4eytqqmpu0pr.md

 * The interim constitution does not place restrictions, procedures, or requirements on the naming of hard forks.
-The interim constitution does specify that: “utilizes wherever possible and beneficial blockchain technology in the governance process”.
+The interim constitution does specify that: 'utilizes wherever possible and beneficial blockchain technology in the governance process'.
 Ergo, proposing the naming of a hard fork via an _Info Action_ is constitutional. **[2: Preamble, Paragraph 3]**

 ## Dissenting Rationale